Automattic/wp-calypso/packages/wp-checkout/README.md

 ### CheckoutStep

 Each of the three steps in the checkout flow will be rendered by one of these.
 Renders its `children` prop and includes a numbered stepper icon which corresponds to its `stepNumber` prop.
 Each step must also have a `title` prop for its header.
+There are two boolean props that can be used to control the step's current state: `isComplete` and `isActive`.
+Typically the step will be hidden when `isActive` is false and may have a different appearance when `isComplete` is true.

-Each should also include a `CheckoutNextStepButton` if there is a following step.
-The `collapsed` prop can be used to collapse inactive steps (they will still be rendered).
+Each should include in its `children` a `CheckoutNextStepButton` if there is a following step.

-If a step has the `onEdit` prop, it will include an "Edit" link when collapsed which will call the `onEdit` prop function.
-The parent component is responsible for using this to toggle the collapsed state in an appropriate way.
-It should also modify the URL so that the collapsed state is serialized somehow in the URL (this allows the "Back" button to work in an expected way when collapsing and expanding steps).
+If a step has the `onEdit` prop, it will include an "Edit" link when `isComplete` is true which will call the `onEdit` prop function.
+The parent component is responsible for using this to toggle the component's state in an appropriate way (perhaps by setting `isActive` to true).
+The parent should also modify the URL so that the state is serialized somehow in the URL (this allows the "Back" button to work in an expected way when collapsing and expanding steps).

 ### CheckoutSubmitButton